-Issued to local agencies for approved IGA responsibilities or items not covered within the Intergovernmental Agreement.
+Issued to local agencies for approved permitted responsibilities or items not covered within the Intergovernmental Agreement.(IGA)

 An annual permit issued to utility owner/operator to perform routine maintenance or emergency repair of existing utilities and facilities.
 Permit may be issued for one year and should be extended within the one year timeframe as insurance is renewed.
 Does not allow the addition of permanent structures to ADOT ROW.; like for like or approved equal standard, maintenance only.
+The Permittee and/or contractor will need to provide an Insurance endorsement for XCU (explosion, collapse, and underground).
 Any change to feature(s) will require a new permit.

-Blanket Permit Checklist
+Annual Permit Checklist